mmehdig/wall-e/README.md

 Installation
 ======

-First, you need to create a workspace, if you have a workspace you can go ti `src` folder and skip this part:
+First, you need to create a workspace, if you have a workspace you can go to `src` folder and skip this part:

 ```
 mkdir -p ~/catkin_ws/src